 - Foreign language study requires structured learning and can therefore improve study skills.

-The student must earn a minimum of .5 Kenyon unit of credit in a course, or courses, designated as meeting the quantitative-reasoning requirement.
+The student must earn a minimum of 0.50 Kenyon unit of credit in a course, or courses, designated as meeting the quantitative reasoning (QR) requirement.
 These courses are marked "QR" in the course catalog.
 Advanced Placement courses will not satisfy this requirement.

 In order to transfer credit to fulfill the QR requirement, a student must present to the Kenyon registrar evidence that the proposed transfer course is equivalent to a specific Kenyon QR course (a list of and descriptions of which are available on the registrar's Web page).
 For any proposed transfer course that does not correspond directly to a Kenyon equivalent, the student must supply explicit evidence that the course meets the specific criteria established for QR courses at Kenyon (e.g. it teaches students "to use statistical methods to analyze and interpret data," "to make inferences and decisions based on quantitative data," "to design experiments, and learn and apply data-collection methods," etc.) as a continuing theme in the course.
-In turn, the registrar will consult with the chair of the relevant department(s) to evaluate whether the proposed course is in fact equivalent to a Kenyon QR course or whether it adequately meets QR quidelines.
+In turn, the registrar will consult with the chair of the relevant department(s) to evaluate whether the proposed course is in fact equivalent to a Kenyon QR course or whether it adequately meets QR guidelines.
 The registrar, acting on behalf of the Curriculum Policy Committee, reserves the right to deny the transfer of QR credit.
 In every instance, the burden of proof falls to the student to present evidence that the QR criteria have been met; this evidence should take the form of course descriptions, syllabi, copies of assignments, and examinations.
-Whenever possible, students are urged to present transfer courses for the registrar's evaluation before enrolling in them.

 Quantitative-reasoning courses may focus on the organization, analysis, and implementation of numerical and graphical data; or they may involve learning mathematical ideas, understanding their application to the world, and employing them to solve problems.
 In QR courses, students will learn some or all of the following: